mikhail-vlasenko/neuronal-plasticity/brian2_documentation_for_claude.md

 Source: https://brian2.readthedocs.io/en/stable/examples/advanced.modelfitting_sbi.html

-# Example: modelfitting_sbi
+# Example: modelfitting_sbi

 > Note
 >
 > You can launch an interactive, editable version of this example without installing any local files using the Binder service (although note that at some times this may be slow or fail to open): [![launchbinder](http://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/brian-team/brian2-binder/master?filepath=examples/advanced/modelfitting_sbi.ipynb)

-## Model fitting with simulation-based inference
+## Model fitting with simulation-based inference

 In this example, a HH-type model is used to demonstrate simulation-based inference with the sbi toolbox (<https://www.mackelab.org/sbi/>).
 It is based on a fake current-clamp recording generated from the same model that we use in the inference process.
 Two of the parameters (the maximum sodium and potassium conductances) are considered parameters of the model.